First Aid for Tradies

 Top Injuries for Tradies

-Being aware of the most common injuries experienced by tradies can help prevent them happening in the first place.
+Being aware of the most common injuries experienced by tradies can help prevent them from happening in the first place.
 This is particularly important for younger workers, who are at higher risk of injury on the job.

 Note: ‘Tradies’ are comprised of technicians and trades workers, labourers, and machinery operators and drivers.